mattermost/mattermost-handbook-1/source/people/staff-onboarding.md

 ### Day 5
 ------------------------------------------

 15. (People Ops) Sends a direct message or [email](https://docs.google.com/document/d/1TX2pnJebl7Mi2-R5u3R6PsjX8YOMS54xcI0KJhh9_xI/edit#bookmark=id.reex8djwhwfa) inviting them to create their Mattermost avatar.
+New Hire is also asked to review the last three recordings of the [Customer Obsession All Hands Meeting](https://docs.mattermost.com/process/training.html#customer-obsession-all-hands-meeting) and if they would like to present their own intro or if they'd like their manager to introduce them.
 16. (New Hire) New Hire has a welcome meeting with an IC outside of their department.
 17. (Product Manager or Solution Architect) Holds FAQ session on the product.
 18. (Hiring Manager) Meets with New Hire to check in.